Reasons why hiking shoes (also called trail shoes) are the best choice among hiking footwear types

 What are the most common foot types?

 - Wide Feet.
 For the ladies, you may try fitting men’s footwear.
 They tend to be wider.
 Another tip for those with wide feet is to change how you lace your hiking shoes.
+If your feet are on the broader spectrum, check out the best trail shoes for wide feet.

 - Narrow Feet.
 Use a thicker insole.
 You may also want to revisit your lacing technique.